The Walking Dead (TV series): Tales of the Walking Dead

 In October 2021, AMC officially greenlit a six-episode series which premiered on August 14, 2022, and ended on September 18, 2022.
 Channing Powell, who wrote for both The Walking Dead and Fear the Walking Dead, served as showrunner.
 It is an episodic anthology series that features new and existing characters within The Walking Dead universe.

 The Walking Dead: Dead City

 In March 2022, AMC officially greenlit Isle of the Dead, starring Cohan and Morgan as their characters Maggie and Negan respectively.
 They are also executive producing with Eli Jorné, who is serving as showrunner.
 The series is set in Manhattan.
 In August 2022, the series was retitled as The Walking Dead: Dead City.
 The series premiered on June 18, 2023.
-In July 2023, it was renewed for a second season.
+In July 2023, it was renewed for a second season, which premiered on May 4, 2025.
+In July 2025, the series was renewed for a third season, which premiered on July 26, 2026.

 The Walking Dead: Daryl Dixon

-This Daryl-focused spinoff series premiered on September 10, 2023.
-In July 2023, it was renewed for a second season.
+The Daryl-focused spinoff series premiered on September 10, 2023.
+In July 2023, it was renewed for a second season, which premiered on September 29, 2024.
+In July 2024, the series was renewed for a third season, which premiered on September 7, 2025.
+In July 2025, the series was renewed for a fourth and final season.

 The Walking Dead: The Ones Who Live

-The six-episode series featuring Rick and Michonne premiered on February 25, 2024.
+The six-episode series featuring Rick and Michonne premiered on February 25, 2024, and ended on March 31, 2024.

-More Tales from the Walking Dead Universe
+In development

 The development of a series entitled More Tales from the Walking Dead Universe was announced in April 2023.